blogmywiki/smolBASIC/README.md

 ## PiGFX version

 Note that `smolBASIC-GFX-main.py` is an experimental and very buggy version that instead of using serial over USB, uses serial over pins on the edge connector so you can use a normal dumb terminal, such as a Raspberry Pi running PiGFX https://github.com/fbergama/pigfx
+This has added graphics and colour capabilities.

 ![PiGFX version](images/gfx-version-test.JPG)